The Average Real Estate Broker Salary in Each State

 Comparison with other real estate professions

 Compared to other real estate roles, brokers typically earn more than agents due to their higher qualifications and expanded responsibilities.
-According to the U.S. Bureau of Labor Statistics, the median annual wage for real estate brokers in 2023 was higher than that of real estate agents, property managers, and appraisers.
-Brokers who manage teams or own their own brokerage may even earn incomes similar to corporate executives, especially if they handle high-value markets.
+According to the U.S. Bureau of Labor Statistics, the median annual wage for real estate brokers as of May 2024 was $72,280, while agents earned a median of $56,320.

 Do brokers make money from agents?